anetczuk/cpp-memory-performance/doc/i7/README.md

 ### multi-threaded and multi-processed std::vector

-Code performance of both compilers up to 1MB containers is simillar.
+Code performance of both compilers up to 1MB containers is similar.
 Beyond this size *GCC* performs significantly faster (1.6 ns for 8MB) than *CLANG* (3.0 ns for 8MB).

 ### linked list for single-threaded, multi-threaded and multi-processed version